justintlaw/justintlaw/README.md

 ### The Stack:
 Each stack is deployed individually using the AWS CDK in a "deploy" folder.

-Front-end: HTML, CSS, JavaScript, Vue.js, Vuetify
+**Front-end**: HTML, CSS, JavaScript, Vue.js, Vuetify

-Back-end: Node.js running on a docker container connected to a MySQL database (Objection.js was used as a ORM for an "model-first" approach to the database)
+**Back-end**: Node.js running on a docker container connected to a MySQL database (Objection.js was used as a ORM for an "model-first" approach to the database)

-Infrastructure: Built on AWS.
+**Infrastructure**: Built on AWS.
 Almost all of the infrastructure was developed using the Typescript AWS CDK.

 - S3/Cloudfront (For static hosting of the site)
 - Cognito (For registering users)